 Florida Joint Center for Citizenship

-Civics in Real Life is a new, simple to use resource that ties in to what’s going on today.
-On this page, updated twice weekly through the end of the current school year, you will find concise resources that explore a civics concept or idea connected to current events.
+Civics in Real Life is a simple to use resource that ties in to what’s going on today.
+On this page, updated regularly through the school year, you will find concise resources that explore a civics concept or idea connected to current events.
 Simply click on the resource to download the PDF and share with your students!

 George Washington’s Mount Vernon

-In this unprecedented time of school closures and the increased need for online learning resources, we have carefully selected some of Mount Vernon’s vast digital offerings that can be useful in this new style of classroom.
+We have carefully selected some of Mount Vernon’s vast digital offerings that can be useful in this new style of teaching.
 You will find Digital Primary Sources as well as Interactive Learning and Media, including videos, games, quizzes, and activities that can be completed independently or as a group.

 Online Activities for Kids

 Find crafts and projects, activities and worksheets, and dynamic videos.

 George Washington’s Rules of Civility in the Age of COVID-19: In 1745, a young George Washington copied down a set of rules in his workbook.
 His aim was to learn how to properly conduct himself in society.
 He took his examples from the writings of a 16th-century Jesuit priest.
 The rules Washington recorded still resonate today as we learn how to navigate the health crisis the world is now facing while trying to maintain civil behavior.